Juan López Mella

-Juan Manuel López Mella (12 April 1965 – 10 May 1995) was a Spanish professional Grand Prix and Superbike motorcycle racer.
+Juan Manuel López Mella (12 April 1965 – 10 May 1995) was a Spanish professional motorcycle racer at Grand Prix and Superbike levels.
 After coming second in the national championships in 1985, he entered international competitions for the first time in 1987.
 He was the first person from Galicia to enter the competition.
 He came third in the 1991 Spanish Superbike race at Jarama, the first person from Spain to gain a podium position in the competition, and was named Spanish Superbike champion in both 1991 and 1992, becoming the highest placed private rider overall in 1993.
 In 1995, he started riding in the Thunderbike tournament but was killed in a road accident early in the season.
 Lugo, his city of birth, has named a park that teaches road safety in his honour and hosts a museum in his memory.